berkealgul/ros2-octomap-depth-mapping/README.md

 #set(USE_CUDA TRUE)
 ```

-I developed this package with cuda toolkit 11.4 and this package supports with gpu [compute capabilities](https://developer.nvidia.com/cuda-gpus) between 3.5-8.7
+This package developed with cuda toolkit 11.4 and supports with [gpu compute capabilities](https://developer.nvidia.com/cuda-gpus) 3.5 and above